wheels/ardy_kafka/README.md

 # ArdyKafka

-ArdyKafka is a light framework to simplify using the Ruby Rdkafka gem.
+ArdyKafka is a light framework to simplify using the [rdkafka-ruby](https://github.com/appsignal/rdkafka-ruby) gem.

 ## Installation